traefik/traefik/docs/content/https/acme.md

 _Optional, Default=2160_

-The `certificatesDuration` option sets the length of a certificate's lifetime in hour in order to manage them more precisely.
+The `certificatesDuration` option sets the length of a certificate's lifetime in hours in order to manage them more precisely.
 It defaults to `2160` (3 months) to follow Let's Encrypt certificates lifetime.

 !!! warning "Traefik cannot manage certificates that have a lifespan lower than 1 hour."